SixArm/usv/README.md

 USV can format units/columns/cells and records/rows/lines (similar to CSV) and groups/tables/grids and files/schemas/folios (similar to ASV).

-USV aims to be an international standard and has a official IETF RFCXML Internet Draft submitted.
+USV aims to be an international standard, and has a official IETF RFCXML Internet Draft submitted.

 USV uses Unicode characters that are semantically meaningful.